Coping with Grief and Loss

 Can antidepressants help grief?

 As a general rule, normal grief does not warrant the use of antidepressants.
 While medication may relieve some of the symptoms of grief, it cannot treat the cause, which is the loss itself.
 Furthermore, by numbing the pain that must be worked through eventually, antidepressants delay the mourning process.
+Instead, there are other steps you can take to deal with depression and regain your sense of joy in life.

 When to seek professional help for grief